simoneyc/AIoT_class/README.md

 The teacher requires the homework to be completed using ChatGPT.

-# LINE Bot for Travel Recommendations
+# LINE Bot for Travel Recommendations - project
 ***I am in Taichung***

 A project designed to assist users in exploring Taichung's attractions, food, and snacks with LINE Bot integration and data scraping.